 Receipts from state insurance taxes are deposited into the GRF.
-There is a 0.75% surtax on premiums attributable to fire insurance; revenue from the surtax is deposited into the Fire Marshal Fund.
-Additionally, under permanent law, a portion of GRF tax receipts is subsequently transferred to the Local Government Fund (LGF) and the Public Library Fund (PLF), with each local fund receiving 1.66% of GRF tax revenue.2 Thus, the potential revenue loss to those local funds would total about \$1.5 million over a period of three years.
+There is a 0.75% surtax on the premiums attributable to fire insurance; revenue from the surtax is deposited in the Fire Marshal Fund.
+Additionally, under permanent law, a portion of the GRF tax receipts is subsequently transferred to the Local Government Fund (LGF) and the Public Library Fund (PLF), with the LGF receiving 1.66% of GRF tax revenue and the PLF receiving 1.70%.2 Thus, the potential revenue loss to those local funds would total about \$1.5 million over a period of three years.